 Physician Assistants - General Considerations

-A Physician Assistant (PA) is a health professional who practices medicine with physician supervision.
+A Physician Assistant (PA) is a health professional who practices medicine with physician collaboration.
 As a member of the health care team, the PA provides a broad range of medical services including diagnostic, therapeutic, and health promotion/disease prevention.
-PAs are qualified by graduation from an accredited PA educational program and by certification by the National Commission on Certification of Physician Assistants (NCCPA) to exercise a level of autonomy in the performance of clinical responsibilities within state medical practice—authorized scope of practice and the supervisory relationship.
+PAs are qualified by graduation from an accredited PA educational program and by certification by the National Commission on Certification of Physician Assistants (NCCPA).
+They meet the requirements of the state or federal jurisdiction in which they function.
 The clinical practice of the PA includes both primary care and specialty cares roles, and spans a wide range of medical practice settings in rural and urban areas.
 The role of the PA is centered on patient care responsibilities, but may include educational, research, and administrative activities (HRSA, 1994).

 The six clinical services performed by PAs include evaluation, monitoring, diagnostics, therapeutics, counseling, and referral.